Blake-Pfaff/to-do-api/README.md

 # To Do API

-To Do API made with Rudy on Rails.
+To Do API made with Ruby on Rails.